Kunniii/image_server/README.md

 You can retrieve the image with specific width and height.

+I would recommend to only use one parameter at a time to keep the aspect ratio of the image.

 This endpoint will retrieve the image that you have uploaded.
 From the hash calculated when uploading the image and the extension, you can access the image from server.